 Be on guard against Prostate Cancer

-1 in every 26 men will develop prostate cancer\\.
+1 in every 29 men will develop prostate cancer.
 If you're aged 50 or above, consult your doctor.

-Helpline
+Service hotline

-(3656 0800
+13656 0800

 www.cancer-fund.org/prostate

 What is prostate cancer?

 Prostate cancer is a malignant tumour of the prostate.
 If prostate cancer is detected early, it can be treated successfully.
 If you are a man over the age of 50 with a family history of prostate cancer, you should talk to your doctor about getting checked.
-In addition to being aware of the warning signs, visit your doctor if you experience symptoms when urinating or unusual changes in your body that may be caused by prostate problems.
+If you are 60 or older, you should be aware of the warning signs.
+Visit your doctor if you experience symptoms when urinating or unusual changes in your body that may be caused by prostate problems.

-1 in every 26 men in Hong Kong will develop prostate cancer \\
+1 in every 29 men in Hong Kong will develop prostate cancer

-The third most common cancer among men in Hong Kong \
+The third most common cancer among men in Hong Kong

-The fourth most common cause of cancer-related deaths in men \
+The fifth most common cause of cancer-related deaths in men

 The risk of developing the disease increases if a close relative has experienced prostate cancer Scientific evidence suggests there is no absolute way to prevent prostate cancer, so the best course of action is to catch it early.
 Safeguard your health by talking to your doctor about how to get checked.
 Early detection saves lives.
-The prostate The prostate is a small gland, shaped like a walnut, found only in men.
+Source: Hong Kong Cancer Registry, Hospital Authority 2018 (figures from 2016) The prostate The prostate is a small gland, shaped like a walnut, found only in men.
 It sits just below the bladder and surrounds part of the urethra, the tube that takes urine from the bladder to the penis to be discharged from the body.
-The prostate produces some of the fluid that makes up semen and its growth is related to the male sex hormone, testosterone.
+The prostate produces some of the fluid that makes up semen.
+The growth of the prostate is related to the male sex hormone, testosterone.